ctphoenix/Python-Course-Material/chapter5.md

 In this case study, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

+In this exercise, we will use the kNN classifier from `scikit-learn` to predict the quality of wines in our dataset.

 *** =instructions
 - Use `knn.predict(numeric_data)` to predict which wines are high and low quality and store the result as `library_predictions`.
 - Use `accuracy` to find the accuracy of your predictions, using `library_predictions` as the first argument and `data["high_quality"]` as the second argument.